mikro-orm/mikro-orm/docs/docs/defining-entities.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Entities are simple javascript objects (so called POJO).
-No real restrictions are made, no need to extend any base class, [using entity constructors](entity-constructors.md) is working as well - they are never executed for managed entities (loaded from database).
+Entities are simple javascript objects (so called POJO) without restrictions and without the need to extend base classes.
+Using [entity constructors](entity-constructors.md) works as well - they are never executed for managed entities (loaded from database).
 Every entity is required to have a primary key.

-There are two ways how you can define your entities:
+Entities can be defined in two ways:

-- Decorated classes - the attributes of the entity as well as each property are provided via decorators.
+- Decorated classes - the attributes of the entity, as well as each property are provided via decorators.
 We use `@Entity()` decorator on the class.
 Entity properties are decorated either with `@Property` decorator, or with one of reference decorators:
   `@ManyToOne`, `@OneToMany`, `@OneToOne` and `@ManyToMany`.